Looking for good food in Provincetown? The small arts town with a lot of culture has some of Cape Cod’s best restaurants and dining options

 Touring around New England can be a very rewarding experience.
 With so much in such a relatively small area – beautiful beaches, quaint old towns, accessible nature and metropolitan cities – you don’t have to go far to see a lot in this region of the United States.

-LGBT – Gay New England Travel Guide
+LGBTQ – Gay New England Travel Guide

 Unsurprisingly, most of New England’s gay life is concentrated in Boston, which has a dozen gay bars and clubs, a couple of saunas and a few alternative queer venues.
 Outside of the big city, there is less going on, but there are a few places worth checking out: